jonoboderbonobo/tt10-uR-IPs/docs/documentation.md

 # 3. Requirements [↩](#tt10---microrobot-circuits-documentation-)
-To understand the requirements on the circuits whe first have to understand the circuits mission profile, before moving to the requirements on the respective subcircuits.
+To understand the requirements on the circuits we first have to understand the circuits mission profile.
+The mission profile is heavily influenced by "Dogbot" as well as arbitrary design choices by myself rather than a real world application.
-# Mission Profile
+## Dogbot: similarities and differences
-For this tapeout, a design similar to Michael F. Reynolds et al. [[1]](#1) was selected.
-I acknowledge that these specifications differ from real-world applications and will refine them in future iterations.
+For this tapeout, a design similar to Michael F. Reynolds et al. Dogbot [[1]](#1) was selected.

-### Potential improvements of Dogbot:
+### Limitations of Dogot:
 - circuit built with NDA protected PDK
     - [XT018](https://www.xfab.com/xt018) from X-FAB Silicon Foundries
 - low speed